 Malta is one of those countries where the traditional and the contemporary are side by side.
 There is definitely a more modern feel in the north than in the south.

 The northern part of the island is more urban and populated, while many southern parts have a distinctly rural feel to them.

 With the majority of the population living in the northern region, the quietness and rural tranquillity of the south can be really welcoming for those seeking peace and calm.

-There are many locations in Malta already favoured by expats; you should have little problem finding what suits you best, be it a lively colourful city, a marvellous beach destination, or a truly quiet and peaceful old little fishing village.
+There are many locations in Malta already favored by expats; you should have little problem finding what suits you best, be it a lively, colorful city, a marvelous beach destination, or a truly quiet and peaceful old little fishing village.

 As Malta is a country of towns and villages, and only the capital can qualify as a city, Valletta is known as Il-Belt (the City) in Maltese.